vatesfr/xen-orchestra/README.md

 ## 🚀 Features

+- **Centralized interface**: one Xen Orchestra to rule your entire infrastructure, even across datacenters at various locations
-- **Administration and management:** VM creation, management, migration, metrics and statistics… XO will become your best friend!
+- **Administration and management:** VM creation, management, migration, metrics and statistics, XO proxies for remote sites… XO will become your best friend!
 - **Backup & Disaster Recovery:** The backup is an essential component for the security of your infrastructure.
 With Xen Orchestra, select the backup mode that suits you best and protect your VMs and your business.
 Rolling snapshot, Full backup & replication, incremental backup & replication, mirror backup, S3 support among many other possibilities!
 - **Cloud Enabler:** Xen Orchestra is your cloud initiator for XCP-ng (and XenServer).
 Group management, resource delegation and easy group administration.
 The Cloud is yours!